4kills/go-zlib/README.md

 - **Always `Close()` your Reader / Writer when you are done with it** - especially if you create a new reader/writer for each decompression/compression you undertake (which is generally discouraged anyway).
 As the C-part of this library is not subject to the go garbage collector, the memory allocated by it must be released manually (by a call to `Close()`) to avoid memeory leakage.

 - **`HuffmanOnly` does NOT work as with the standard library**.
-This is the only exception from the philosophy to make this library interchangeable with the std lib.
+This is the only exception from the philosophy to make this library interchangeable with the standard library.
 If you want to use
 `HuffmanOnly` refer to the `NewWriterLevelStrategy()` constructor function.
 However, your existing code won't break by leaving `HuffmanOnly` as argument to `NewWriterLevel()`, it will just use the default compression strategy and compression level 2.

 - You are strongly encouraged to use the same Reader / Writer for multiple Decompressions / Compressions as it is not required nor beneficial in any way, shape or form to create a new one every time.
 Right the contrary is true: It is more performant to reuse a reader/writer.
 Of course, if you use the same reader/writer multiple times you do not need to close them until you are completely done with them (perhaps only at the very end of your program).